Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

+In fact, TME is valid for general spin $s$ fields with $s=\frac{n}{2}, n\in \mathbb{Z}$.
+In particular, the $s=0$ case is the scalar wave equation, and the $s=\pm 1$ cases are the governing equations of spin $\pm 1$ components of the Maxwell field.

-The Kinnersley tetrad is, however, singular on $\mathcal{H}^+$ in ingoing Kerr coordinates, suggesting that the perturbed N-P components are not all regular there.
+The Kinnersley tetrad is, however, singular on $\mathcal{H}^+$ in ingoing Kerr coordinates, suggesting that the perturbed N--P components are not all regular there.
 We perform a null rotation by

-and the resulting tetrad $(\tilde{l},\tilde{n},m,\overline{m})$, namely the Hawking-Hartle (H-H) tetrad \cite{HHtetrad72}, is in fact regular up to and on $\mathcal{H}^+$ in global Kerr coordinates.
-The regular extreme N-P components of linearized gravity in regular H-H tetrad are then
+and the resulting tetrad $(\tilde{l},\tilde{n},m,\overline{m})$, namely the Hawking--Hartle (H--H) tetrad \cite{HHtetrad72}, is in fact regular up to and on $\mathcal{H}^+$ in global Kerr coordinates.
+The regular extreme components of linearized gravity in the regular H--H tetrad are then

 The results in this paper will be with respect to complex scalars $\widetilde{\Phi_0}$ and $\widetilde{\Phi_4}$.